bob-Github-2020/TianJin_Subsidence/README.md

-11-11-2022
+8-10-2023

-I use this site to temporarily archieve some data and figure files enclosed in a recent paper:
+I use this site to archieve some data and figure files enclosed in the following paper:

 Yu, X.; Wang, G.; Hu, X.; Liu, Y.; Bao, Y. Land Subsidence in Tianjin, China: Before and after the South-to-North Water Diversion.
 Remote Sens.
 2023, 15, 1647. https://doi.org/10.3390/rs15061647,  https://www.mdpi.com/2072-4292/15/6/1647